Shad Polier Papers

 Among the individual correspondents are Justine Wise Polier, James Waterman Wise, El Mehdi Ben Aboud (Ambassador of Morocco), Roy Wilkins, Thurgood Marshall, Felix Frankfurter, Hubert Humphrey, John Haynes Holmes, Martin Luther King, Jr., Eleanor Roosevelt, Rabbi Stephen S. Wise, and Adlai E. Stevenson.

 The materials in this collection date from 1916-1976, with the bulk dating from 1940-1970.
 The majority of the collection is in English, with a few newspaper clippings in Yiddish.
-The collection consists of 15 manuscript and 1 half manuscript box comprising 7.75 linear feet.
+The collection consists of 11 manuscript boxes and 1 half manuscript box comprising 5.75 linear feet.
 Adoption record files have been restricted.

 - Majority of material found within 1940 - 1970